EraldyHq/kubee/docs/kube-app-restart.md

 # kube-app-restart

-Restart a deployment by app name
+Restart a workload (deployment/statefulset) by app name

 ## Overview

-Restart a deployment by app name
+Restart a workload by app name
+A deployment or statefulset is searched with the label `app.kubernetes.io/name=<app name>` and restarted if found with the command `kubectl rollout restart`

 ## Help

-Restart an app
+Restart an app (ie rollout restart a deployment or statefulset)

 ```bash
 kube-app-restart [app name]